Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_first_script.md

 Note:
  In GDScript, if you omit the line with the `extends` keyword, your
           class will implicitly extend `Reference`, which
-          Godot uses to manage your application's memory.
+          Pandemonium uses to manage your application's memory.

 Inherited properties include the ones you can see in the Inspector dock, like our node's `texture`.